 Step 1: Click the Audio Effects tab.

 Step 2: Drag the Captions block onto your audio track.
-Keep in mind that Camtasia calls it captions but it’s also applicable to subtitles which are just captions with slightly less information in them (no audio, sound fx, etc.).
+Remember that Camtasia calls it captions, but it’s also applicable to subtitles, which are just captions with slightly less information (no audio, sound fx, etc.).

 A new track will be added to your Camtasia tracks just for subtitles.
 You can always enable the captions track by going to View > Show Caption Track (maybe different on Windows).

-Once you drag Captions on the audio track you’ll get a special waveform in the captions track and Camtasia will guess how long to create each caption.
-That’s very handy because it makes relatively short sections because each subtitle should be small or else it’s difficult to read.
+Once you drag Captions on the audio track, you’ll get a special waveform in the captions track, and Camtasia will guess how long to create each caption.
+That’s very handy because it makes relatively short sections, and each subtitle should be small or not easy to read.
 It’s also nice because you can adjust the timing of each one.

 Step 3: Click on any of the pre-created subtitles.